 Leaving the military is a big decision.
-I spoke to many of my peers about my decision to leave and their responses were either "Go for it, I'm sure you will do great" or "Are you nuts?"
-I chose to leave, and I did so specifically to purchase a Caring Transitions Franchise.
+I spoke to many of my peers about my decision to leave and their responses were either “Go for it, I’m sure you will do great” or “Are you nuts?”
+I chose to leave, and I did so specifically to purchase my franchise.

 After leaving the service in 2003, I went to work for a government contractor.
 While there, I was traveling four hours a day to and from work, so I was missing out on watching my children during their after-school activities.
-I began some research, and came across i9 Sports®.
+I began some research, and came across my franchise.
 This immediately caught my eye.
 What could be better than creating a positive atmosphere for kids to play sports?
-I called the corporate office for i9 Sports, and received more information about their franchise opportunity.
+I called the corporate office for the franchise company, and received more information about their franchise opportunity.

 During this process, I received orders to report for active duty in support of OIF/OEF.
 In 2006, I began 15 months of training and deployment to Tallil, Iraq.
 While in Iraq, I kept in contact through my wife with the franchisor, because I knew this franchise was a great fit for me and my family.
 Upon my return in September 2007, I wasted no time in starting my franchise.
 I was in business two months later.

 Since then, I have had great success, with more than 1,200 kids enrolled.
 My programs have been received very well by the community I serve and surrounding areas.